WPsega/wpcondify-doc/for_elementor/conditions/dynamic_link.md

 Condition will be as follows:

-* Black Friday offer content should be shown by clicking on dynamic link:
+* offer content should be shown by clicking on dynamic link:
 Now setting up  WPCondify condition on widgets:

 * Enable WPCondify from the widgets Advanced Tab.